Form 1095-B: Proof of Minimum Essential Coverage for 2026 (Tax Year 2025)

 ACA Form 1095‑B: Proof of Minimum Essential Health Coverage

-is an annual tax statement that reports the months during which you, your spouse, and any dependents were enrolled in minimum essential coverage (MEC)—for example, coverage provided by a fully insured plan, a self‑insured employer plan, certain government programs (Medicaid, CHIP, TRICARE), or other qualifying insurers.
+is an annual tax statement that reports the months during which you, your spouse, and any dependents were enrolled in minimum essential coverage (MEC) — for example, coverage provided by a fully insured plan, a self‑insured employer plan, certain government programs (Medicaid, CHIP, TRICARE), or other qualifying insurers.

 Who issues it?
-Every issuer of MEC—commercial insurers, government programs, and employers that operate self‑funded plans—must furnish a copy to each covered individual and file the data with the IRS.
+Every issuer of MEC — commercial insurers, government programs, and employers that operate self‑funded plans — must furnish a copy to each covered individual and file the data with the IRS.

 Why does it matter?
 The information on Form 1095‑B helps the IRS confirm that you satisfied the individual coverage requirement for each month of the tax year.
 Although the federal "individual shared‑responsibility payment" has been reduced to $0 since tax year 2019, several states (e.g., California, Massachusetts, New Jersey) still impose their own penalties if residents lack MEC.
 Keeping the form in your records supports your state filing and can be useful if the federal mandate is reinstated.

 Do I file it?
-You generally do not attach Form 1095‑B to your federal return, but you should retain it—along with any 1095‑A or 1095‑C you receive—for at least three years in case the IRS or a state tax agency requests proof of coverage.
+You generally do not attach Form 1095‑B to your federal return, but you should retain it — along with any 1095‑A or 1095‑C you receive — for at least three years in case the IRS or a state tax agency requests proof of coverage.

 Key deadlines

-• IRS filing (electronic): Due Monday, March 31st, 2025; electronic filing is mandatory if the filer submits 10 or more returns in aggregate for the year.
+Recipient copy: due to individuals by Tuesday, March 3rd, 2026. | IRS paper filing: Monday, March 2nd, 2026. | IRS electronic filing: Tuesday, March 31st, 2026.
+E-filing is mandatory if the filer submits 10 or more returns in aggregate for the year.

 About Form 1095-B